 My reasoning for using cups is that they do what fingers cannot: they provide suction on the skin.
 Because I believe that a big part of the benefit of massage as a whole comes from receiving unique and varied loads—input the body can use to heal itself better—my intention in placing a cup on your body will be to provide the sensation of lifting up in a region that has been feeling stuck down for a long time.

-What can I expect if I choose to receive cupping?
+What can you expect if you choose to receive cupping?

-If you would like to receive cupping, I will still massage you, but I will add in some cups here and there either in areas that feel like they could benefit from some upward pressure, or areas that you request I use cups.
+If we decide to use some cups during your session, I will still use my hands most of the time.
+I will use a few cups here and there in areas that feel like they could benefit from some upward pressure.
 I won’t simply stick some cups on your body and walk away.
 I will be closely monitoring your tissue to make sure I don’t leave a cup in an area that becomes uncomfortable for you.
-I will still be using my hands to massage nearby or to move your body in conjunction with the placement of the cups.
+I will be using my hands to massage nearby or I will be gliding the cups over your skin where appropriate.

 Cupping is fun!

 If cupping sounds like something you would like to try, or if you already love it, let me know at your next appointment.
-With my hands or with cups, you can experience the uplifting nourishment of massage!
+Cups are a way to change up your massage and provide more variety to how we mobilize your tissues.
+I'm always happy to add them to any session.